mesosphere/dcos-commons/frameworks/template/README.md

 In all cases, logs are generally piped to files named `stdout` and/or `stderr`.

 To view logs for a given node, perform the following steps:
-1. Visit https://<dcos-url> to access the DC/OS web interface.
+1. Visit <dcos-url> to access the DC/OS web interface.
 1. Navigate to `Services` and click on the service to be examined (default _`PKGNAME`_).
 1. In the list of tasks for the service, click on the task to be examined (scheduler is named after the service, nodes are each `_NODEPOD_-#-node`).
 1. In the task details, click on the `Logs` tab to go into the log viewer.
 By default, you will see `stdout`, but `stderr` is also useful.
 Use the pull-down in the upper right to select the file to be examined.

 You can also access the logs via the Mesos UI:
-1. Visit https://<dcos-url>/mesos to view the Mesos UI.
+1. Visit <dcos-url>/mesos to view the Mesos UI.
 1. Click the `Frameworks` tab in the upper left to get a list of services running in the cluster.
 1. Navigate into the correct framework for your needs.
 The scheduler runs under `marathon` with a task name matching the service name (default _`PKGNAME`_).
 Service nodes run under a framework whose name matches the service name (default _`PKGNAME`_).
 1. You should now see two lists of tasks. `Active Tasks` are tasks currently running, and `Completed Tasks` are tasks that have exited.
 Click the `Sandbox` link for the task you wish to examine.